Sunday, June 30, 2019

 We may have read the word "halal" on some food labels in the supermarket.
 For Muslims, it means 'food that is permitted or allowed according to Islamic law' and the term "haram" is the opposite and would mean 'food that is forbidden,' This shows how strict a Muslim diet could be for the sake of physical and spiritual health.

-My day trip to the Manila Golden Mosque was a great experience about the Islamic faith and culture.
-The Arabic architecture and culture make me appreciate their confidence even more.
-Forget about the radical groups involved in wars and terrorism; they would also condemn it since they do not represent honest Islam.
-I know Islam is for peace, and with great appreciation and understanding, we can live harmoniously without instilling harm, hatred, and fear, but instead, a culture of love and respect for each other.
+My day trip to the Manila Golden Mosque was a profound experience that deepened my understanding and appreciation of the Islamic faith and culture.
+The beauty of Arabic architecture and the richness of their culture have left a lasting impression on me.
+It's important to remember that the radical groups involved in wars and terrorism do not represent the true spirit of Islam.
+Islam is a religion of peace, and with greater appreciation and understanding, we can foster a culture of love and respect for each other.

 © 2019 Del Cusay